DataDog/hiring-engineers/answers.md

 I configured the monitor's messaging so an email is sent each time the monitor is triggered and utilized variables in the messaging  configuration to create different email messages based on what triggers the monitor:  Alert, Warning or No Data state.
 I inlcluded in the message the value that caused the trigger, the measured average value what threshold it exceeded, and the host name and IP address of the source machine.

-A bit anecdoatal observation:  I may have been suffering from *watched pot never boils syndrome*, but, as I was editing and testing the configuration of the alert messaging it seemed to me that although the alerting was working and was generating events that could be viewed on the events page in the Datadog GUI I was not receiving emails.
+A bit of anecdoatal observation:  I may have been suffering from *watched pot never boils syndrome*, but, as I was editing and testing the configuration of the alert messaging it seemed to me that although the alerting was working and was generating events that could be viewed on the events page in the Datadog GUI I was not receiving emails.
 In a bit of sanity checking I changed the warning theshold to *1* and the alert threshold to *2* to force a flow of alerts.
 I also added 2 other email addresses to be notiifed.
 I don't know if it was just impatience, or magic or *"things happen"* but after a bit of time alert emails started flowing to the 3 email addresses.
 After which I deconfigured 2 of the email destination from the messaging and reverted the threshold back to warning above 500 and alert above 800.

 ![](define-threshold-alert.jpg)&nbsp;&nbsp;